marcel-qayoom-taylor/portfolio/content/projects/CalorieCounter.md

 showInProjects: true
 ---

-24-hour project to build an interactive chart that tracks calorie consumption over time using Swift
+24-hour project to build an interactive chart that tracks calorie consumption over time using Swift.